Cardiovascular Outcomes After the Arterial Switch Operation for D-Transposition of the Great Arteries

 Long-term outcomes after the ASO remain uncertain, with concerns for coronary insufficiency and other anatomic issues including aortic root dilatation.
 This study shows excellent long-term results after the ASO.
 Most coronary events in the study occurred very early postoperatively, in the first 3 months.
 Patients with sudden death were previously known to be sick, with one patient having suprasystemic pulmonary pressure and another with severe ventricular dysfunction, known ventricular tachycardia, and an implantable defibrillator.
 Additionally, aortic root dilatation did not seem to be problematic, with no dissections seen.
 While 6.5% of patients had an aortic root >40 mm, only one patient had an aortic root >50 mm.
 This study provides additional data that the ASO appears to be meeting the expectations of decreased arrhythmia risk and improved long-term functional status as compared with atrial switch procedures.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Coronary Artery Disease, Follow-Up Studies, Heart Defects, Congenital, Survival Rate, Heart Valve Diseases, Dilatation, Heart Septal Defects, Ventricular, Transposition of Great Vessels, Death, Sudden, Cardiac, Defibrillators, Implantable